RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 # NBA 3-Point Shooting Analysis 🏀

 ## 0. Overview
-The NBA has experienced numerous transformative eras since the ABA-NBA merger, each bringing revolutionary changes to the game.
-One of the most significant eras is the current 3-Point Revolution, which began in the mid-2010s.
-Over the past decade, the prominence of the 3-point shot has dramatically reshaped the game, a stark contrast to earlier decades.
-This study analyzes NBA game and season data from 1999–2000 to 2022–2023 regular seasons to observe 3-point shooting trends and provide a comprehensive scoring analysis focused on contemporary player shooting behaviors.
+The National Basketball Association (NBA) has experienced numerous transformative eras since the ABA-NBA merger, each bringing revolutionary changes to the way the game is played.
+One of the most significant eras is the current 3-Point shooting revolution, which began in the mid-2010s.
+Over the past decade, the prominence of the 3-point shot has dramatically reshaped the league, representing a stark contrast to how the game looked in past decades.
+This project looks to analyze NBA game and season data from the 1999–2000 to the 2022–2023 regular seasons to break down 3-point shooting trends and provide a detailed look at individual players' shooting behaviors over the years.

 ![Joel-Embiid-DESKTOP-RAFAEL](https://github.com/user-attachments/assets/1605895d-5f13-4710-a535-eb5cffe2bdee)